-Banks and building societies use the base rate when calculating their interest rates for some mortgage products.
+The Bank of England base rate is the official interest rate set by the Bank of England’s Monetary Policy Committee.
+Banks and building societies use the base rate to calculate interest rates for some mortgage products.

-The Bank of England base rate is currently 0.25%.
+The Bank of England base rate is currently 0.50%.

 How does the Bank of England base rate affect me?